 God's Great Plan of Salvation

 What is salvation?
 Christians may use this word out of context and Dr. Martyn Lloyd-Jones discusses what the Bible means by the terms “being saved” and “salvation.”
-Romans 1:16–17 explodes with meaning as we must know what happened as a result of the fall of man.
-Lloyd-Jones conveys that we have a three-fold deliverance from sin through the power of salvation: deliverance from the guilt of sin, the power of sin, and the pollution of sin.
-The Doctor goes on to explain that the word salvation also has an implication of time; we have been saved, we are being saved, and we will be saved.
+Romans 1:16–17 is filled with meaning regarding what happened as a result of the fall of humanity.
+In the sermon “God’s Great Plan for Salvation,” Dr. Lloyd-Jones conveys that the Christian has a three-fold deliverance from sin through the power of salvation: deliverance from the guilt of sin, the power of sin, and the pollution of sin.
+Dr. Lloyd-Jones goes on to explain that salvation also has an implication of time: the Christian has been saved, is being saved, and will be saved.
 Paul glories in this because it emphasizes his point that he is not ashamed to preach this message of reconciliation and deliverance.
-This gospel applies to both the Jews and the Gentiles, those who followed the law and those who did not, and it shows us that we all have hope in Christ by grace through faith.
-We were previously under the wrath and destruction of God, but salvation restores us again in the hope of glory.
+This gospel applies to both the Jews and the Gentiles, those who followed the law and those who did not, and it shows that all have hope in Christ by grace through faith.
+Christians were previously under the wrath and destruction of God, but salvation restores them again in the hope of glory.

 16For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
 17For in it the righteousness of God is revealed from faith to faith; as it is written: “But the righteous one will live by faith.”

 16For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 17For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.